nanoporetech/dorado-docs/docs/assembly/polish.md

 dorado polish <aligned_reads> <draft> --gvcf > polished_assembly.all.vcf
 ```

-Specifying the `--vcf` or `--gvcf` flags will output a VCF file to stdout instead of the consensus sequences.
+Specifying `--vcf` or `--gvcf` flags will output a VCF file to stdout instead of the consensus sequences.

 ### Output to a folder
 ```dorado
 dorado polish <aligned_reads> <draft> -o <output_dir>
 ```

-Specifying the `-o` will write multiple files to a given output directory (and create the directory if it doesn't exist):
+Specifying `-o` will write multiple files to a given output directory (and create the directory if it doesn't exist):
 - Consensus file: `<output_dir>/consensus.fasta` by default, or `<output_dir>/consensus.fastq` if `--qualities` is specified.
 - VCF file: `<output_dir>/variants.vcf` which contains only variant calls by default, or records for all positions if `--gvcf` is specified.